ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 For users to change their password, the ICT system must require:

 - The user to re-enter their existing password as an authentication mechanism;
-- Enter a new password which conforms to the ICT system's password requirements and be in line with the complexity guidelines provided [here](#password-requirements);
+- Enter a new password which conforms to the ICT system\'s password requirements and be in line with the complexity guidelines provided [here](#password-requirements);
 - The new password **must be** re-entered to ensure that no typing errors have occurred;
-- If both entries of the new password match, the ICT system should automatically change the user's password.
+- If both entries of the new password match, the ICT system should automatically change the user\'s password.

 ### Disposal

-The [IT Security- Technical Control Policy][tcp] states that, "all IT systems **must have** a process for periodically checking and removing redundant User IDs and accounts".
+The [IT Security- Technical Control Policy][tcp] states that, \"all IT systems **must have** a process for periodically checking and removing redundant User IDs and accounts\".
 The management and removal of accounts is covered in the [IT Security- Access Control Standard][acs].

-If the ICT system contains a common password, when an individual's user access is withdrawn, the common password **must be** changed.
+If the ICT system contains a common password, when an individual\'s user access is withdrawn, the common password **must be** changed.
 For example, a common password maybe used to access a set of managed switches.

 <a id="password-requirements"></a>